Agrigento Sicily, Italy Travel Guide

 These establishments open early, often from 6:00 AM, for breakfast.
 They usually stay open through the afternoon and into the evening for aperitivo.

-Banks are generally open Monday to Friday.
+Banks are generally open From monday To friday.
 ATMs (Bancomat) are widely available 24/7 outside banks and in central areas.

-Checking specific opening times for attractions and restaurants, especially during holidays or off-season, can make your visit smoother.
+Checking specific opening hours for attractions and restaurants, especially during holidays or off-season, can make your visit smoother.

 Embracing local customs enriches your travel experience in Agrigento.